nicksnyder/hello-k8s/README.md

 ## Deploy

-This service can be deployed to Kubernetes using the yaml in `./deploy/base`.
+This service can be deployed to Kubernetes with `./deploy/apply.sh`.

 Use [Kustomize](https://github.com/kubernetes-sigs/kustomize) if you need to customize the yaml.